gabriellaYSL/dissertation/README.md

 # dissertation
-code for dissertation
+code for dissertation.
-the code in this project include r and python.
+The code in this project include r and python.
 The files in this repository are named after their analysis or output in the thesis.